10-hydroxydihydrosanguinarine 10-O-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and 10-hydroxydihydrosanguinarine, whereas its two products are S-adenosylhomocysteine and dihydrochelirubine.
+This is a methylation reaction in which the benzylisoquinoline alkaloid, 10-hydroxydihydrosanguinarine, is converted to dihydrochelirubine.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).
+The enzyme was characterised from Eschscholtzia californica.

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:10-hydroxydihydrosanguinarine 10-O-methyltransferase.
-This enzyme participates in alkaloid biosynthesis i.
+It is part of the alkaloid biosynthesis pathway.